 2. Edit Your Episode

-Now once you have at least one episode, you’ll want to find a podcast host.
+Now once you have at least one episode, you’ll want to find a podcast host (not a person, a web company).
 A podcast host will host your audio files and format your show information for iTunes and other providers.
-My podcast is currently hosted on Pippa.
-Pippa has some really great features, quality tech support, and caters to all sizes of shows.
+My podcast is currently hosted on Castos.
+Castos has some really great features, quality tech support, and caters to all sizes of shows.

 3. Create your Show and get your RSS Feed URL.